electricessence/normalize.css/README.md

 No other styles should come before Normalize.css.

-It is recommended that you include the `normalize.less` file as untouched library code.
+It is recommended that you include the `normalize.css` file as untouched library code.

 ## What does it do?